-Animal Crossing New Horizons tips and tricks: 10 essential hints
+Animal Crossing New Horizons tips and tricks: 10 essential hints for beginners

 7. Visit other islands using Nook Miles

-No matter how hard you look, across how many days, some resources remain illusive on your own island.
+No matter how hard you look, across how many days, some resources remain elusive on your own island.
 However, you can travel to other randomly-generated islands to find items instead.

 All you have to do is exchange 2,000 Nook Miles for a ticket and head to the airport.
 There, request to visit another island using the Miles ticket and you will be transported to a similar island to your own (although it is likely to be a different size and layout), where you can pluck new resources you might not have on your own.